-I recently finished reading Mark MacYoung’s latest book “In the Name of Self Defense.”
-The book was excellent and I plan on writing a review of it soon.
+I was recently re-reading Mark MacYoung’s book “In the Name of Self Defense.”
+It’s an amazing resource for anyone interested in better protecting himself..
 I want to share a quote from the book:

 1. Develop the ability to take a hit without having an emotional meltdown

 2. Have firsthand experience that you can be struck and it won’t “destroy” you